 What is Inbound Marketing?

 Inbound marketing is a methodology based on the fact that people love to buy and hate to be sold.
 We’ve grown custom to ignoring disruptive ads and avoiding pushy salespeople.
-As a result, traditional methods of marketing and sales are no longer effective.
+As a result, traditional marketing and sales methods are no longer effective.

 We prefer to research our own solutions.
 We only have sales conversations after we’re informed.
-Successful brands are building relationships and providing value early before prospects are ready to buy.
+Successful brands are building relationships and provide value early before prospects are ready to buy.

 Here are the broad stages of the inbound marketing process:

 Next, let’s cover the structure of an inbound campaign, then we can break down the process step-by-step.

 The diagram below outlines a common structure for most inbound marketing campaigns.